 Nara is a charming city full of historical treasures.
 Japan’s first capital, founded in the year 710, it is home to a centuries old legacy and some of Japan’s oldest Buddhist temples.
-Wander through the peaceful Nara Park to meet tame Sika deer (some will bow in exchange for a tasty treat) and visit Todai-ji, one of Japan’s most sacred temples.
+A number of the city’s most historic and beautiful buildings are part of a Unesco World Heritage listing known as ‘Historic Monuments of Ancient Nara‘.
+Wander through the peaceful Nara Park to meet tame Sika deer (some will bow in exchange for a tasty treat, though beware, they’ve been known to steal and chomp on maps!) and visit Todai-ji, one of Japan’s most sacred temples.
 Nara is so wonderfully compact that you’ll also be able to pop over to Isuien Garden, to contemplate the Zen landscaping of a traditional Japanese garden.

 Despite its dark legacy, Hiroshima is a city with a sunny deposition.
 Friendly and picturesque, it sits on the shores of the Seto Inland Sea and basks in its bright future.
 Hiroshima’s centre is dedicated to the Peace Memorial Park, a tranquil green space full of moving monuments to those who died after the atomic bombing of 1945; the corresponding museum is a tough but necessary visit.
 A ferry across the water will bring you to the holy island of Miyajima, an atmospheric spot centred around Itsukushima Shrine, famous for its giant torii gate that seemingly floats in the waters of the bay.